Phase Transition of the 2-Choices Dynamics on Core-Periphery Networks: Introduction

 In this work, we aim at contributing to the general understanding of the evolution of simple opinion dynamics in richer classes of network topologies by studying their behavior theoretically and empirically on core-periphery networks.
 Core-periphery networks are typical economic and social networks which exhibit a core-periphery structure, a well-known concept in the analysis of social networks in sociology and economics~\cite{borgatti_models_2000, easley_networks_2010}, which defines a bipartition of the \nodes\ into \emph{core} and \emph{periphery}, such that certain key features are identified.

 We consider an axiomatic framework that has been introduced in previous work in computer science~\cite{avin_core-periphery_2014}, which is based on two parameters only, \emph{dominance} and \emph{robustness}.
-The ranges for these parameters in the theorems we obtain include the values of the parameters in the the experimental part of this work, in which our results are validated on important datasets of real-world networks.
+The ranges for these parameters in the theorems we obtain include the values used in the the experimental part of this work, in which our results are validated on important datasets of real-world networks.

 Intuitively, the core is a set of \nodes\ that \emph{dominates} the rest of the network.
 In order to do so, it maintains a large amount of external influence on the periphery, higher than or at least comparable to the internal influence that the periphery has on itself.
 Similarly, to maintain its \emph{robustness}, namely to hold its position and stick to its opinions, the core must be able to resist the ``outside'' pressure in the form of external influence.
 To achieve that, the core must maintain a higher (or at least not significantly lower) influence on itself than the external influence exerted on it by the periphery.
 Both, high dominance and high robustness, are essential for the core to be able to maintain its dominating status in the network.
 Moreover, it seems natural for the core size to be as small as possible.
 In social-network terms this is motivated by the idea that if membership in a social elite entails benefits, then keeping the elite as small as possible increases the share for each of its members.